Elsklivet/graph-visualizer/README.md

     - *Eager*: Using a PQ of only the minimum edges to *non-tree* vertices, pick minimum weighted tree->non-tree edge at each step.
 (Similar to dijsktra's under the hood).
 * **Kruskal's**: Another algorithm for making a minimum spanning tree, but this one does not only go from tree->non-tree, instead it creates multiple connected components at once and eventually connects them.
 At each step, the minimum weighted edge that does not create a cycle is added.
     - *with weighted-tree, path compressed union-find*: Using a union-find structure, cycles can be detected more efficiently.

+## Sources Cited
+The algorithms in this repo were not invented by me, and much of the inspiration for their implementations came from various sources.
+While there are only so many ways to code a specific algorithm anyway, I got specific ideas from the following sources:

+Sedgewick, Robert, and Kevin Wayne. *Algorithms*.
+4th edition, Addison-Wesley, 2011.